 - Choose Print to print the current viewport.

 Save to a workspace directory

 ArcGIS Earth allows you to set a specified workspace directory.
-You can export, import, and clear workspace contents, or share your workspace with others.
+You can export, import, and clear workspace contents or share your workspace with others.
 To save a work in progress, you can export your workspace to a specific directory.
 To collaborate with others, you can export the workspace to a shared location from which others can import it and continue working on it.
-The following describe these processes:
+These processes are as follows:

 - Click Set path to specify a workspace directory.
-By default, the workspace directory is set to user's Documents folder.
+By default, the workspace directory is set to your Documents folder.

 - Click Import workspace to import a workspace from a specified directory.
 Your current workspace will be replaced when you click OK.

 - Click Export workspace to save a workspace to the current directory location.